Best Practice

 The analysis of social media data presents its own set of challenges, given the vast amount of information that can be generated on these platforms.
 Effective data analysis requires not only technical proficiency but also a deep understanding of the social context in which the data is produced.

-Data cleaning and preparation are crucial initial steps, as social media data often contains noise and irrelevant information that can skew results.
+Data cleaning and preparation are core initial steps, as social media data often contains noise and irrelevant information that can skew results.
 Researchers must carefully filter and organize their data to ensure that the analysis is accurate and meaningful.
 Once the data is prepared, researchers can apply various analytical techniques, depending on the research objectives.

 For qualitative data, thematic analysis can be used to identify recurring themes and patterns within the content, providing insights into user behaviors and perceptions.
 Quantitative data, on the other hand, may require statistical analysis to uncover correlations, trends, or causal relationships.